d3/d3/examples/animated-treemap.md

 display(data);
 ```

-The source data is loaded from two [file attachments](https://observablehq.com/framework/files)—one in CSV format and the other in TSV format.
+The data is loaded from two [file attachments](https://observablehq.com/framework/files)—one in CSV format and the other in TSV format.
 For your own chart you’ll want to create a similar data structure—maybe by reading from an API with [`d3.csv`](https://d3js.org/d3-dsv), or by running a [`sql`](https://observablehq.com/framework/sql) query on a database.

 ```js echo
 const keys = d3.range(1790, 2000, 10);